davreev/webgpu-sandbox/README.md

 ### Web Build

-Download the [Emscripten SDK](https://github.com/emscripten-core/emsdk) and dot source the provided script to initialized the Emscripten toolchain
+Download the [Emscripten SDK](https://github.com/emscripten-core/emsdk) and dot source the provided script to initialize the Emscripten toolchain

 ```sh
 # Bash